Distance-Preserving Representations for Genomic Spatial Reconstruction: Additional Experiment Details

+The experiment results are shown in \Cref{fig:Z-vae}, \Cref{fig:latent}, \Cref{tab:autocorr-results}.
 Figure \ref{fig:Z-vae} shows the gene expression levels of six marker genes extracted by VAE.
 For each gene in each panel, the left subplot shows the gene expression levels in the spatial coordinates, and the right subplot shows the 2D-UMAP of the latent representation of the corresponding model.
-As we can see, the cells are dispersed in the latent space.
-The olfactory bulb region, with genes Calb2, Gng4, S100a5, and Febp7 enriched, is well separated from other regions.
+The cells are dispersed in the latent space.
+The olfactory bulb region, with genes Calb2, Gng4, S100a5, and Febp7 enriched, is well separated from other regions. \Cref{tab:autocorr-results} shows that enforcing the distance-preserving property induces stronger spatial autocorrelations on out-of-sample datasets. \Cref{fig:latent} shows that the proposed method can improve the isometric property of the learned latent space.